jarviscanada/jarvis_data_eng_farnaz/linux_sql/README.md

 # Linux Cluster Monitoring Agent

 ## Introduction
 Cluster Monitor Agent is a real-time internal tool that helps Linux Cluster Administration (LCA) team to collect and record the hardware specifications and node resource usages, such as CPU and memory information.
-The collected data is stored in a locally hosted PostgreSQL database and can be used for generating technical report.
+The collected data is stored in a locally hosted PostgreSQL database and can be used for generating technical report. <br />
 Based on this generated report, better troubleshooting or resource planning would be performed by infrastructure team.

 ## Architecture and Design